coralogix/coralogix-azure-serverless/EventHub/README.md

 **Custom URL** - Your Custom URL for the Coralogix account.
 Only required if you selected 'Custom' as the Coralogix Region.

 **Coralogix Private Key** – Can be found in your Coralogix account under Settings -> Send your logs.
-It is located in the upper left corner.

 **Coralogix Application** – A mandatory metadata field that is sent with each log and helps to classify it.